wireless-broadband-alliance/wba-openroaming-portal/docs/INSTALATION.md

 Make sure to keep these keys secure, especially the private key.

-10. **Configure JWT and CORS**: Next, configure the JWT and CORS environment variables in your `.env` file:
+10. **Configure JWT and CORS**: Make sure this configuration is setup on `.env` the JWT and CORS environment variables in your `.env` file:

 ```env
 JWT_SECRET_KEY=%kernel.project_dir%/config/jwt/private.pem